20 Actions for Reconciliation

 A direct article which addresses the impacts of theMe Too movement,Black Lives Matter, the Harvey Weinstein scandal and other major events, and takes you straight to how to develop a healthy company culture, and bring diversity and inclusion in the workplace.

-Interview with Goenpul author Aileen Moreton-Robinson on the re-release of her book that critiques feminist constructions of Aboriginal women and Aboriginal women's constructions of white feminism.
+Interview with Goenpul author Aileen Moreton-Robinson on the re-release of her book that critiques feminist constructions of Indigenous women and Indigenous women's constructions of white feminism.
 The new edition looks at her book's initial reception.
 The reviews were “playing chicken at the intersection … [their] understanding of how power works limited to subjective and individual choices about being ‘good’ or ‘bad’.”